 “Saving time and money is great,” you may be thinking.
 “But I’m willing to pay more if that means I’ll get better quality care.”

 But with telemedicine, it doesn’t have to be a choice between money-saving and quality care.
 There are certain kinds of care that require in-person interaction—like if you broke your leg and need a cast, or have a nasty cut that requires stitches.
-But alcohol treatment can be still be extremely effective when done remotely.
+But alcohol addiction treatment can still be extremely effective when done remotely.

-Alcoholics Anonymous (AA) and rehab facilities don’t systematically track their success rates with hard data, so there’s no way of knowing for sure just how successful they are.
+Alcoholics Anonymous and rehab facilities don’t systematically track their success rates with hard data, so there’s no way of knowing for sure just how successful they are.
 But Ria does.
 On average, our members reduce their drinking by more than 70 percent in the first six months.